shawenyao/jekyll-now/_posts/2020-09-06-Homebrewing-RetroPie.md

 # press ctrl + d will automatically launch this script in the shell
 # making it a useful hub for executing more "wordy" commands

-# note that actually, anykey other than the pre-defined ones will abort
+# note that actually, any key other than the pre-defined ones will abort
 echo "==================================================================="
 echo "=== EmulationStation starting in 3 seconds.
 Press "z" to abort. ===" echo "==================================================================="